jpena23/auto_deploy/README.md

 Environment: Linux OS - CentOS/RedHat (I used this script on CentOS 6.3 in particular)

-##Instructions
+##Install
-Download or clone the "deploy.sh" script into a directory of your choice. <br /> Navigate to this directory "cd /path/to/your/directory". <br /> Run "bash deploy.sh" from the command line. <br />
+Clone the "deploy.sh" script into a directory of your choice: `git clone https://github.com/jpena23/auto_deploy.git` <br /> Navigate to this directory "cd /path/to/your/directory". <br /> Run "bash deploy.sh" from the command line. <br />
 The script may prompt you to enter in your MySQL credentials if you already have it installed. <br />